Conference Audio Visual Information and Instructions

 - If you want to convert all of the slides to individual JPG files, there is no need to go to any specific slide.

-Go to "Save As" on the Microsoft PowerPoint main menu.
+Go to "Save As", or "Export" (depending on which version you are using), on the Microsoft PowerPoint main menu.
 Navigate to the folder where you want to save the new JPG file, and type in a name for the file in the "File name" box.

 Click the arrow next to the "Save as type" dropdown box and find "JPEG File Interchange Format."
 (Listed on most versions of PPT at JPEG) Click "Save;" this will bring up another dialog box.
 This will create a FOLDER with all of the former PPT slides converted to JPG files.

 Choose "Current Slide Only" if you only want to convert the slide that you selected in step one, or click "Every Slide" if you want to convert the entire presentation.
 The program will save the file as a JPG file and deposit it on your hard drive or USB portable memory stick.